seattletimes/fire-line/src/story/story4.md

 Don Youkey, a forest-service biologist for the district, echoed those complaints in a Sept.
 4 email to his supervisors and resource advisers.

-“It’s getting a little out of control there,” he wrote.
+“It’s getting a little out of control out there, any help is appreciated...” he wrote.
 “I’m a little over my head on the logging operation.
 And several things planned have not been pulled off as described.”

 Lauri Malmquist, a botanist with the Wenatchee River Ranger District, wrote him back: “Why don’t we STOP and THINK and PLAN?!
 There is NO emergency.”